RRZE-HPC/likwid/doc/archs/ivybridgeep.md

 \anchor IVBEP_WBOX
 <H2>Power control unit counters</H2>
 <P>The Intel&reg; IvyBridge EP/EN/EX microarchitecture provides measurements of the power control unit (PCU) in the Uncore.
 The description from Intel&reg;:<BR>
-<I>The PCU is the primary Power Controller for the physical processor package.<BR>
+<I>The PCU is the primary Power Controller for the physical processor package.
 The uncore implements a power control unit acting as a core/uncore power and thermal manager.
 It runs its firmware on an internal micro-controller and coordinates the socket’s power states.
 </I><BR>
 The PCU performance counters are exposed to the operating system through the MSR interface.
-The name WBOX originates from the Nehalem EX Uncore monitoring where those functional units are called WBOX.
+The name WBOX originates from the Nehalem EX Uncore monitoring.
 </P>
 <H3>Counter and events</H3>
 <TABLE>